-Allegations involving UCSB students may be reported to the Office of Judicial Affairs for investigation by the University regardless of location.
+Allegations involving UCSB students may be reported to the Office of Title IX Compliance for investigation and possible adjudication by the University regardless of location.

-G. Reports to both the University and to law enforcement
+H. Reports to both the University and to law enforcement

-It is possible that the District Attorney may decide not to prosecute a case that the Office of Judicial Affairs has decided to process.
+It is possible that the District Attorney may decide not to prosecute a case that the Office of Judicial Affairs has decided to adjudicate.
 This is often because the standard of evidence for a criminal case is "beyond a reasonable doubt" whereas the standard of evidence for a University conduct case is "preponderance of evidence."
 It is also possible that both the criminal justice system and the Office of Judicial Affairs may or may not decide to hear the case.